 6. Revelstoke mountain and town

-Revelstoke mountain is the mecca of alpine mountain biking and offers incredible lift accessed biking.
+Revelstoke Mountain is the mecca of alpine mountain biking and offers incredible lift-accessed biking.
 If you’re visiting in Winter – the mountain has 65 ski runs.
-Whilst, in the Summer you can enjoy the Pipe Mountain Coaster, the Aerial Adventure Park and of course the mountain biking as mentioned above.
+In the summer, you can enjoy the Pipe Mountain Coaster, the Aerial Adventure Park, and mountain biking, as mentioned above.
 No matter the season, there’s a full day of activities at the Resort.

 Another unique activity near Revelstoke town is the Enchanted Forest – the fairytale themed buildings are great for kids.
 It’s also home to BC’s tallest treehouse.